OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/nodejs/Readme.md

 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
-    - **Edit** the `manifest.json` contained in the ./AppPackage folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - **Edit** the `manifest.json` contained in the ./appPackage folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `<<Microsoft-AppId>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - **Edit** the `manifest.json` for `validDomains` and replace `{{Domain-Name}}` with base Url of your domain.
+    - **Edit** the `manifest.json` for `validDomains` and replace `<<Domain-Name>>` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app`.
-    - **Zip** up the contents of the `AppPackage` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `appPackage` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App
-   - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
+   - Go to your project directory, the ./appPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

 **Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-adaptive-card-actions/nodejs/index.js#L44) line and put your debugger for local debug.